vmakeev/huawei_mesh_router/README.md

 Configuration > [Integrations](https://my.home-assistant.io/redirect/integrations/) > Add Integration > [Huawei Mesh Router](https://my.home-assistant.io/redirect/config_flow_start/?domain=huawei_mesh_router)

 By default, Huawei mesh routers use the username `admin`, although it is not displayed in the web interface and mobile applications.

+## Troubleshooting

+If the component does not work, or does not work correctly, try to go to the [troubleshooting section](docs/troubleshooting/troubleshooting.md)

 ### Advanced options